TCBL/tcbl-user-data-manager/README.md

 # Tomcat server settings
 ##
 server:
-  # --- Enable EITHER 'port' and 'ssl' OR 'ajp'

-  # HTTP connector port
+  # --- HTTP connector port
   port: 443

-  # SSL settings for HTTP connector.
-Only enable if tomcat has to handle https requests.
+  # --- SSL settings for HTTP connector.
+Enable only if tomcat has to handle https requests.
   ssl:
     # contains the TLS certificate to use
     key-store: /home/ghaesen/projects/TCBL/config/tudm.jks